 What is Canvas?

-Canvas software enables engineers, scientists, designers, and technical graphics professionals to illustrate, collaborate, and communicate with confidence.
+Canvas all-in-one vector and image software enables engineers, scientists, designers, and technical graphics professionals to illustrate, collaborate, and communicate with confidence.
 Canvas’ powerful object illustration and high-quality image editing tools can operate at a precision of .035 microns.
 This helps maintain the integrity of visual data through the entire process of design, enhancement, review, and delivery.
 Canvas offers state-of-the-art 2D technical document creation, encryption, sharing, and review management solutions.

 How do I use Canvas?